UNIVERSE-HPC/course-material/technology_and_tooling/snakemake/basics.md

 reference genome (see `tutorial-background`).
 For this, we will use the tool [bwa](http://bio-bwa.sourceforge.net), specifically the subcommand `bwa mem`.
 In the working directory, **create a new file** called `Snakefile` with an editor of your choice.
-We propose to use the [Atom](https://atom.io) editor, since it provides out-of-the-box syntax highlighting for Snakemake.
+We propose to use the integrated development environment (IDE) tool Visual Studio Code, since it provides a good syntax highlighting Snakemake extension and a remote extension for directly using the IDE on a remote server.
 In the Snakefile, define the following rule:
 ```snakemake
 rule bwa_map:
     input: